Especially after the downing of a Syrian jet by the Americans.

 And so if nothing changes, how long can we convince ourselves that we are in the midst of crisis?
 Time will tell, but surely not much longer than the early 2020s.

-This story originally appeared at Geopolitics Made Super, June 19, 2017.
+This story first appeared at Geopolitics Made Super, June 19, 2017.